Bison Roundup at Tallgrass Prairie Preserve

 Now, the entire herd is rounded up every fall by staff and local wranglers for a "check-up"—which includes a weigh-in and vaccinations.

 “The wranglers go out and form a wall of pickups and get the bison moving,” Payne explains.
 “It’s like when the Indians used to drive them over cliffs.
 Once they get them heading this direction, they come.”

-“The bison know what this round-up is all about,” says Payne, the director of the Conservancy’s Tallgrass Prairie Preserve in Oklahoma.
+“The bison know what this round-up is all about,” says Payne, the community relations coordinator of the Tallgrass Prairie Preserve in Oklahoma.
 “They know what’s going to happen, and they don’t like it."

 Round 'Em Up

 Payne looks over his shoulder again on this cold, clear November morning, as a faint reverberation of bison hooves pounding the prairie behind him grows louder.